playfulsparkle/oc3_product_category_filter/README.md

-# Playful Sparkle - Product to Category filter for OpenCart 3
+# Playful Sparkle - Product to Category Filter for OpenCart 3

-The **Playful Sparkle - Product to Category filter** extension streamlines the process of adding filters to categories in your OpenCart 3.x store.
-When saving product information, this extension automatically adds the filters associated with the product to the corresponding categories.
-This not only saves you valuable time but also ensures consistency in your category filter management.
+The **Playful Sparkle - Product to Category Filter** extension enhances your OpenCart 3.x store by simplifying filter management within categories.
+Upon saving product information, this extension automatically links associated product filters to the relevant categories, saving time and ensuring consistency across your filter setup.

+A key feature of this extension is the ability to remove unused filters from categories.
+In each category's **Data > Filters** section, simply click the blue **Remove unused filters** button to clear out filters that are no longer relevant.
+This reduces frontend processing, as the system no longer needs to check product associations for filters that aren’t in use.
+The result is improved page load times, creating a more efficient and streamlined browsing experience for your customers.

-With the **Playful Sparkle - Product to Category filter**, you can enhance your store's category management seamlessly, allowing you to focus on growing your business rather than handling tedious administrative tasks.
+With the **Playful Sparkle - Product to Category Filter** extension, you’ll gain an effective way to enhance filter management and optimize your store’s performance, freeing you up to focus on business growth.

 ## Benefits